 Westport

 North of the Long Beach Peninsula you’ll find Westport.
-During winter high tides, head to the Observation Tower of the Westport Marina.
-If you don’t mind get buffeted by winds, take to the sand dunes at Westhaven State Park or head south of town to Grayland Beach State Park.
+During winter high tides, head to the observation tower at the Westport Marina.
+If you don’t mind getting buffeted by winds, take to the sand dunes at Westport Light State Park or head south to Grayland Beach State Park.

 Ocean Shores